 One of the biggest issues an average employee faces is how to handle creating a healthy and productive work/life balance.
 This is especially the case in small businesses where everyone is filling in on tasks that aren’t their job.

-The company needs to provide the structure for maintaining such a balance.
+The company needs to provide a structure for maintaining such a balance.
 This is mostly done by providing enough free time for all your employees, but there’s more to it than that.
 It’s important to discuss this matter with employees on a one-on-one basis and show them that their needs are important to you and that you’re willing to meet them halfway.

 Fun team building activities

 Team building gets a bad rap because it seems like something the HR teams have come up with and that doesn’t have a real practical use.
-A well-organized and implemented team building exercise can go a long way toward bringing your team close together.
+A well-organized and implemented team-building exercise can go a long way toward bringing your team close together.

 For young companies, the biggest part of this process is simply to provide a fun activity for your team to do together.
 For instance, company dance trophies could be a great incentive for the team to become friendly with each other beyond the office.